nsvijay04b1/hello-restapi/README.md

 # Devops lifecycle

 * webapp
-    -    Python2.7  Flask REST API run in a docker container ( for prod flask is supervised by uwsgi )
+    -    Python2.7  Flask REST API run in a docker container ( for production - flask is supervised by wsgi/gunicorn  server  )

 * DB
     -    postgres11 in  a docker container ( psycopg2 connector on python )

 * CI
-    -    github Actions  (  Steps included  docker build run, python test , docker image push to docker hub.)
+    -    github Actions  (  Steps included  docker build run, create a web & db services using docker-compose ,  run a python automatic test and when tests are successful , push docker image to docker hub.)

 * CD
-    -    Terraform to create and provision cloud infrastructure ( this is for prod only )
+    -    Terraform to create and provision cloud infrastructure on AWS and to deploy the rest api on ec2 servers, RDS , load balanced with ELB ( this is for prod only )

 #  Project structure